Santos Maru 1925 - 1944

 Home port was Kobe, Japan.

 Santos Maru was built for the Osaka Shosen Kaisha by the Mitsubishi Dockyard of Yokahama, the first passenger motor vessel built in Japan.
-Her passenger accommodations were quite limited, consisting of 38 first class spaces.
+Her passenger accommodations handled 38 first class, 102 third class and 588 emigrants.
 In November 1925, Santos Maru entered service on OSK's westbound round-the-world service to South Asia, South Africa, the east coast of South America and the Gulf and Pacific coasts of the United States.

 A few days before the beginning of World War II the Santos Maru was the victim of stolen identity by the Windhuk, an armed German passenger liner.
 The Windhuk was a German vessel 'trapped' in Cape Town and trying to seek passage back to Germany.
 The first leg of her northbound voyage would take her to Lobito, Angola, from here Buenos Aires was the preferred destination, but this was not possible due to the actions of the pocket battleship Graf Spee.
 Instead after two months at sea the Windhuk sailed for Santos, Brazil.
 To enter the port on December 7th 1939 the crew had renamed the vessel the Santos Maru and flew a hand-crafted Japanese flag.
 Once dockside the German flag was raised and the borrowed name painted out.